 The campaign hits home with the message that “Recovery is possible.”
 It encourages people to show understanding and compassion, and support those who struggle with addiction and work to stay in recovery.

 Surrounded by people in recovery, including students from the Ostiguy Recovery High School, Governor Baker and EOHHS Secretary Marylou Sudders talked about the high toll opioid addiction has taken in Massachusetts and how the campaign meets a key recommendation of the Governor’s Opioid Working Group’s report.

 In addition to social media, radio, and billboards, watch for banners supporting #StateWithoutStigMA on municipal buildings across Massachusetts.
 One of the towns that will proudly be flying the banner is Taunton, whose Mayor spoke at the press conference about the town’s multi-strategy response to the opioid epidemic.
 Mayor Hoye told the story of the town’s resilience and the collective effort to “create positive headlines” in the wake of overdoses and deaths.

 This campaign asks YOU to get involved.
-You can take the pledge to support a #StateWithoutStigMA, and there are multiple ways to show your support on social media.
-You can also nominate someone to be a #StateWithoutStigMA champion, and a new champion will be featured each month.
+Learn more about how you can be anti-stigma.
+And there are multiple ways to show your support on social media.

 Stigma hurts.
 Treatment works.
 Recovery is possible.
 Find treatment services on the Helpline website or call 800.327.5050 for referrals and questions.